 Note: This location is already closed.

 A few months ago, I was introduced to this quaint Japanese resto in Kamagong Street in Makati called Suzu Kin.
-I was really impressed on how delicious yet affordable the dishes were.
+I was really impressed with how delicious yet affordable the dishes were.
 I couldn't be any happier when Spanky told me that we will be having a weekend lunch at their only branch at Quezon City.

 Located along EDSA, the Suzu Kin sign isn't difficult to spot.
 This branch is actually the only franchise of Suzu Kin.
 Leslie, Suzu Kin EDSA's owner, shared that it took Mrs. Suzu Kin a lot of convincing because previous franchises weren't successful.
-The original owners were hands-on with helping them in the kitchen and were strict with all the food preparations.
+The original owners were hands-on in helping them in the kitchen and were strict with all the food preparations.

 Compared to the Makati location, this place has modern Japanese-inspired interiors and high ceilings.
 Our group dined at the videoke room at the mezzanine.
 You can have the videoke room for at least Php 3500 worth of food.

 We started with my favorite, California Maki (Php 198 for 12 pcs).
 We also had some sashimi: Tuna Sashimi (Php 175) and Salmon Sashimi (Php 205).
 I also enjoyed munching on the anchovies.

 We also had deep-fried Japanese specialties: Oyster Furai (Php 181), Tonkatsu (Php 155), and Ebi Tempura (Php 200).

 I just love their Ebi Tempura!
 I still can't believe that it can be that affordable.
 You may order additional rice and soup for Php 40. :)

 We were also served noodles, Yaki Soba (Php 129), and Cold Hiyashi Soba / Somon (Php 162).